How to Say You’re Not Feeling Well Professionally

 Factor #1: Sick leave policies of the company

-First things first, it’s important to note that there are two types of sick leave:
+First, it’s essential to recognize that there are two types of sick leave:

 Substantial sick leave packages are provided in many European countries such as: